opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 - `opensearch/config`
 - `opensearch-dashboards/config`

-Some examples include `opensearch.yml`, `opensearch_dashboards.yml`, plugin configuration files, and Transport Layer Security (TLS) certificates.
+Some examples include `opensearch.yml`, `opensearch_dashboards.yml`, plugin configuration files, and TLS certificates.
 Once you identify which files you want to back up, copy them to remote storage for safety.

 If you use security features, make sure to read [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for information about backing up and restoring your security settings.

 ### Creating a snapshot

 We recommend that you back up your cluster state and indexes using [snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/).
-Snapshots you take before the upgrade can be used as restore points if you need to roll back the cluster to its original version.
+Snapshots you take before an upgrade can be used as restore points if you need to roll back the cluster to its original version.

-You can further reduce the risk of data loss by storing your snapshots on external storage, such as a mounted Network File System (NFS) or a cloud storage solution like one of the following:
+You can further reduce the risk of data loss by storing your snapshots on external storage, such as a mounted Network File System (NFS) or a cloud storage solution like those listed in the following table.

 | Snapshot repository location | Required OpenSearch plugin |
 | :--- | :--- |